ibrahimjelliti/ibrahimjelliti/README.md

 Here are some ideas to get you started:

-- 🔭 I’m Full-Stack Software Engineer and Data-Scientist
+- 🔭 I’m Full-Stack Software Engineer
 - 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...